adambooth/Week-3-Assignment/README.md

 Things i struggled with:
 Local storage took me a long time but once id got the hang of it and the first set up done i could add to it easily.
-The functionality of showing the next upgrade when getting the previous upgrade to lvl 1.
 Adding golden cookie time(mainly the timers running one after another in the right order and time)

 Sources i used for help: